percona/pbm-docs/docs/usage/restore.md

     Before you start, shut down all `mongos` nodes, `pmm-agent` processes and clients that can do writes to the database as it won’t be available while the restore is in progress.

+=== ":material-database-export: Snapshot-based"

+    1. Shut down all `mongos` nodes.
+If you have set up the automatic restart of the database, disable it.
+    2. Stop the arbiter nodes manually since there’s no `pbm-agent` on these nodes to do that automatically.

 ## Restore a database

 === ":material-data-matrix: Logical"